rosagross/NIA_Differential_Evolution/README.md

 public class Evaluation

-This class reads in the problems that we want to optimize profit for.
-They are provided as csv-files.
+This class reads in the problems that we want to optimize profit for that are provided as csv-files.
 Here, you can tune the parameters.
 Then, Differential Evolution is called with your params.
+The result is the maximal profit, i.e. the best existing member of the population when the main loop stops iterating.